 The following case study gives an insight into fundamental analysis and the life-cycle of a medium-term trade.
 The piece explores the types of resources used to spot the investment opportunity using publicly available information and how that plan was put into action.

 The research on offer can vary depending on the broker.
-Some brokers prioritise client support while others provide an adequate supply of materials and instead compete on price.
+Some brokers will prioritise client support, while others provide an adequate supply of materials and instead compete on price.

 Opening a demo account is a good way to establish which approach is a good fit for you.
 It’s also a good idea to try out demo accounts with several brokers.
-Registering to buy Royal Mail shares in a virtual account only requires an email address and takes less than 60 seconds.
+Registering to buy shares in a virtual account only requires an email address and takes less than 60 seconds.

 Upgrading to a full account and depositing funds requires a little more online form filling.
 Regulated brokers have a duty of care to their clients, which means they’ll ask Know Your Client (KYC) questions to build up a profile for you.
 This ensures they treat you in accordance with regulatory guidelines.

 After the form filling is completed, it’s a case of wiring funds to your new account.
 Brokers offer a variety of payment methods, including credit/debit cards and bank transfers, so the process has a feel of any other sort of online shopping.
-One thing to watch out for is that some of the payment methods are cheaper and quicker than others, checking the T&Cs can avoid unnecessary charges being applied.
+One thing to watch out for is that some of the payment methods are cheaper and quicker than others at checking the T&Cs can avoid unnecessary charges being applied.

-The trading monitor on your broker platform will offer up a range of data fields so that you can build your instruction to buy or sell Royal Mail shares.
+The trading monitor on your broker platform will offer a range of data fields so that you can build your instruction to buy or sell IDS shares.

 Most brokers offer several order types, which build trading decisions into the system so you can trade in or out of positions automatically.
 These help mitigate risk and mean you don’t have to watch the markets 24/7.